fnetai/cli/project/phases/index.md

-# [Project X] Phases
+# Flownet CLI Phases

-This document outlines the organic phased growth of [Project X].
+This document outlines the organic phased growth of Flownet CLI.
 Each phase represents a specific milestone in the development process.

 ## Available Phases